AlexandreDecan/sismic/docs/execution.rst

 For example, the *floorSelecting* state of the *elevator* example has a transition ``floorSelected / destination = event.floor``.

-Executing the statechart will make the elevator reaching first floor:
+Executing the statechart will move the elevator to first floor:

 .. testcode:: interpreter